-The Retreat at Sheppard Pratt is a fourteen bed unit designed for patients seeking a comprehensive evaluation and intensive treatment experience in a psychotherapeutic milieu, unencumbered by the payment policies of third parties (our pricing).
-The Retreat offers an elegantly appointed setting for an intermediate length of stay of several weeks to several months.
-Approximately 35% of our patients have psychiatric conditions complicated by alcohol or substance abuse.
+The Retreat at Sheppard Pratt is a sixteen bed unit designed for patients seeking a comprehensive evaluation and intensive treatment experience in a psychotherapeutic milieu, unencumbered by the payment policies of third parties (our pricing).
+The Retreat offers a premier setting for an intermediate length of stay of a few weeks to several months.
+Approximately 40% of our patients have psychiatric conditions complicated by alcohol or substance abuse.
 These problems are addressed comprehensively at The Retreat in the context of the whole person, within a supportive psychotherapeutic framework.
-The Retreat is well known for its unparalleled care treating professionals at a crossroads, young adults and those who deal with borderline personality disorder.
+We are especially well known for our work with individuals in a period of life transition, including emerging adults seeking increased independence, professionals at a crossroads, adults facing retirement and loss, problems in marriage, and other interpersonal difficulties.

-The Retreat offers a multi-disciplinary treatment approach to a variety of psychiatric conditions that can be treated safely and effectively in a voluntary, unlocked environment.
+The Retreat offers a multi-disciplinary treatment approach to a variety of psychiatric conditions that can be treated safely and effectively in an open environment.
 Individualized treatment involves at least five elements:

 A unique feature of The Retreat is the involvement of experienced psychiatrists in the treatment of each patient.
 Each patient works individually with a psychiatrist who is an expert psychotherapist, and who leads the patient’s individual treatment team.
-The patient meets for individual psychotherapy three hours a week with his or her psychiatrist, in addition to other sessions with experts multiple areas of therapy:
+The patient meets for individual psychotherapy three times weekly with his or her psychiatrist, in addition to other sessions with experts in multiple areas of therapy:

 The Retreat is located in a safe, comfortable and elegantly appointed setting in a specially renovated space within the Sheppard Pratt Health System.
 Each patient is assigned a private suite, inclusive of a bath, with the highest quality amenities.
 These include individual television with cable access, bedside telephones and internet connection.
 The Retreat affords patients complete confidentiality and discretion throughout all aspects of their stay.

 Patients admitted to The Retreat must function at a level where they do not need a locked unit, seclusion, or restraint.
-Patients who are acutely suicidal, violent, or acting out in self-destructive ways may be transferred to an inpatient unit with Sheppard Pratt, where such acute problems can be addressed within the safety of a locked unit.
-At The Retreat, patients have the rights and responsibilities commensurate with an open door and free access to leave the grounds during unscheduled periods, after an initial observation period has confirmed issues of safety and a therapeutic alliance.
+Patients who are acutely suicidal, violent, or acting out in self-destructive ways may be transferred to an inpatient unit within The Sheppard Pratt Health System, where such acute problems can be addressed within the safety of a locked unit.

 The Retreat treats patients with a variety of psychiatric diagnoses, such as depression and other mood disorders, anxiety disorders, and disabling adjustment disorders.
 The Program Director, in consultation with the Medical Director, assesses the presenting issues of each patient seeking admission to determine their clinical appropriateness for the milieu.